SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Related Work

 \subsection{Spectral Graph Methods}

 Spectral graph theory has applications spanning dimensionality reduction, clustering, and graph signal processing.
-Recent work in spectral methods includes Specformer~\citep{bo2023specformer}, combining spectral GNNs with transformer architectures to create learnable set-to-set spectral filters, or the work by \citep{li2025largescale} to enhance the scalability of spectral GNNs without decoupling the network architecture, addressing a key limitation in previous approaches.~\citet{yang2024spectral} present a spectral-aware augmentation method that selectively perturbs eigenpairs to preserve task-relevant frequency bands in graph contrastive learning.
-These advanced spectral methods demonstrate improved performance on various graph learning tasks, but do not specifically target the regression setting or leverage the spectral domain for learning in imbalanced scenarios.
+Recent work in spectral methods includes Specformer~\citep{bo2023specformerspectralgraphneural}, combining spectral GNNs with transformer architectures to create learnable set-to-set spectral filters, or the work by~\citet{ding2025large} to enhance the scalability of spectral GNNs without decoupling the network architecture, addressing a key limitation in previous approaches.~\citet{yang2024spectral} present a spectral-aware augmentation method that selectively perturbs eigenpairs to preserve task-relevant frequency bands in graph contrastive learning.
+These advanced spectral methods demonstrate improved performance on various graph learning tasks, but do not specifically target the regression setting or leverage the spectral domain for learning in imbalanced scenarios. \citet{alharbi2024spectral} applied spectral graph convolutional neural networks to Alzheimer's disease diagnosis, showing how these representations can capture complex relationships in biomedical data, but did not address the challenge of imbalanced target distributions.